ArcadeAI/logic-extensions-docs/README.md

-# Logical Extensions
+# Logic Extensions

-> ⚠️ **Beta**: Logical Extensions is currently in beta.
+> ⚠️ **Beta**: Logic Extensions is currently in beta.
 APIs and behavior may change.

-Logical Extensions is a plugin system that lets you inject custom logic into Arcade's execution flow.
+Logic Extensions is a plugin system that lets you inject custom logic into Arcade's execution flow.
 It's designed for organizations that need to integrate Arcade with their existing security, compliance, and identity management systems.

-## Why Use Logical Extensions?
+## Why Use logic Extensions?

 When your organization adopts Arcade, you likely have existing systems that manage user permissions, security policies, and compliance requirements.
-Logical Extensions bridges Arcade with these systems, giving you:
+Logic Extensions bridges Arcade with these systems, giving you:

 - **Access Control** — Decide which users can see and use which tools based on your existing identity provider (Sailpoint, Entra, Okta, or custom systems)
 - **Request Validation** — Check tool inputs against your policies before execution (e.g., "users can only send emails within their organization")